A Deferred Gift Leads to Outright Gifts

 Invitational Marketing Works Better

-Marketing isn't meant to educate.
-It's mean to inspire donors and invite them to make an impact.
+Marketing is meant to inspire donors and invite them to make an impact.
 See how invitational messages help you discover untapped resources so you can reach a new level with your planned giving.

 Invitational Marketing Works Better

-Marketing isn't meant to educate.
-It's mean to inspire donors and invite them to make an impact.
+Marketing is meant to inspire donors and invite them to make an impact.
 See how invitational messages help you discover untapped resources so you can reach a new level with your planned giving.

 Contact Us